We continue to restrict hospital visiting to protect patients, staff and the community from Covid-19 infection.

 - Patients who are at the end of their life – up to 2 visitors

-- Children/neonatal – 1 parent (parents can interchange)
+- Children/neonatal –1 named parent/carer (parents/carers can interchange)

-- Supporting someone with a mental health issue such as dementia, a learning disability or autism or other similar complex conditions (where not being present would cause the patient to be distressed) – 1 visitor
+- Supporting someone with dementia, a learning disability, autism or other similar complex conditions that would be deemed in their best interest (where not being present would cause the patient to be distressed)

 Where possible please call wards after 2pm when the doctors’ rounds are complete and nursing/therapy staff will be in better position to update you and make any necessary arrangements.